pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_700.md

 - Intent of this lab is to show the various engines within DIPC that do various types of processing like ODI for batch ELT processing and GoldenGate for streaming replication processing.
 - This helps to communicate the value of DIPCS by showing the power of the individual "engines" that are part of DIPCS.
 - This "feature" will not be included in ADIPCS per PM.
-Some determination will need to be made with ADIPCS is released if it makes sense to have this lap, or if  specific labs can be added for ADIPCS to this workshop once its released.
+Some determination will need to be made with ADIPCS is released if it makes sense to have this lab, or if  specific labs can be added for ADIPCS to this workshop once its released.
 - Labs can use/repurpose content from existing on-premise workshop (DIS Master V4).
 - Download for DIS Master Workshop (Tim Garrod's OneDrive Account): https://onedrive.live.com/?authkey=%21ADa5xuFznYLGk50&id=3084185E628A11B2%21241&cid=3084185E628A11B2
 - ODI Lab